For the Purrbabies

 👉 While you can (and should!) take steps to prevent lip fold pyoderma, it can recur throughout your dog’s life.
 But don’t worry — this is normal and treatable!

-Skin removal is a last resort — In severe cases (especially for dog breeds with very wrinkley features) surgery may be recommended as a way to keep lip fold pyoderma at bay.
+Skin removal is a last resort — In severe cases (especially for dog breeds with very wrinkled features) surgery may be recommended as a way to keep lip fold pyoderma at bay.
 However, vigilance, preventative measures, and vet-prescribed remedies should typically do the trick long before surgery becomes an option.

 Apply soothing balms at home to calm the symptoms — If your furry friend has lip fold pyoderma already, ease the symptoms and speed their recovery with soothing balms.
 Some of our favorites are Wrinkle Balm and Skin Soother, thanks to their all-natural ingredients and anti-inflammatory properties.